Geonhee-LEE/geon.github.io/index.md

 ### Experience
-- Vision and Robot sports algorithm, RnD(Robot and DSP-Humanoid robot) laboratory
+- Vision(Image processing using Depth camera) and Robot sports algorithm, RnD(Robot and DSP-Humanoid robot) laboratory
 - Underactuated control and 3D simulation, GangnamDynamics
 - Mechanical control, Dept. of Electrical and Information
 - Action engine and 3D simulation, KIST(Korea Institude of Science and Technology)